The storage and protection of photographic material

 Store the photographs in an environment where temperature, humidity and light levels can be reasonably controlled.
 Storage conditions which are too warm and too damp will greatly accelerate the chemical and physical deterioration of the photograph.
 Keep photographs away from attics and basements and areas where there is a risk of fire or flood.
 High humidity and temperature promote chemical change in the photographic image; evidence of this is black and white images oxidising (silver particles tarnishing) and colour dyes shifting and fading.
 Low humidity causes photographic emulsions and support materials to crack and become brittle.

 Temperature - Refrigeration is an affective method of storing colour photographs and film, however this is not always practicable.
-Also, if the material is not suitably protected there is the risk of exposure to high RH levels during cold storage and water condensation when brought out of cold storage.
-Alternatively, keep to a constant storage temperature of 5°C - 18°C for colour prints, black and white prints and film.
+Also, if the material is not suitably protected there is the risk of exposure to high Relative Humidity (RH) levels during cold storage and water condensation when brought out of cold storage.
+Alternatively, keep to a constant storage temperature of 5° Celsius to 18° Celsius for colour prints, black and white prints and film.
 Photographic material should not be exposed to any rapid changes in temperature and humidity either during storage or prior to viewing.
 If possible make provision for gradual acclimatisation to room temperature, which should be lowered again gradually after use.

-Humidity - The optimum relative humidity level (RH) for a mixed photographic collection is 30 - 40%.
+Humidity - The optimum relative humidity level (RH) for a mixed photographic collection is 30 to 40%.
 This should be combined with low temperatures where possible.

 Light - Materials used to create photographic images are never truly permanent and retain a certain level of light sensitivity.
 This means that continued exposure to light will ultimately result in the image fading.
 It is therefore important that daylight should be excluded from the storage area and use of artificial light should be kept to a minimum.
 Viewing time of photographic material should be kept short and viewing light levels kept low.
 The material should be covered if not immediately returned to storage 'after use.
 For display guidelines see displaying books and documents.